Kakamotobi/Learned/Backend/MongoDB/01-Intro-to-MongoDB.md

 ### Atomic Operators
 #### Query and Projection Operators
 - **`$gt`**
-  - Mathces values that are greater than a specified value.
+  - Matches values that are greater than a specified value.
   - Ex: `db.dogs.find({age: {$gt: 8}})`
 - **`$gte`**
   - Matches values that are greater than or equal to a specified value.